Orange Cornmeal Cake

 - Bake until golden brown and a toothpick inserted in center comes out with moist crumbs, 40-45 minutes.

 - Meanwhile for glaze, in a microwave-safe bowl, combine sugar, orange juice and butter; microwave on high 2-3 minutes, stirring every 30 seconds.
 Place cake on a wire rack.
 Slowly drizzle 1/2 cup glaze over warm cake; let stand 5 minutes.
-Slowly drizzle remaining glaze over cake; cool completely in pan.
+Slowly drizzle remaining glaze over cake; loosen sides from pan with a knife.
+Cool completely in pan.
 Cover and let stand overnight.
+Remove rim from pan.
 Serve with whipped cream and, if desired, orange zest.

 Nutrition Facts1 piece: 294 calories, 12g fat (2g saturated fat), 49mg cholesterol, 202mg sodium, 44g carbohydrate (28g sugars, 1g fiber), 4g protein.